EchoDreamer/Modality-Preference/README.md

 # Modality-Preference
+This repository contains the official implementation of our paper, Evaluating and Steering Modality Preferences in Multimodal Large Language Model.

-We provide the data and code for evaluating modality preference
+We provide the data in $MC^2$ for evaluating modality preference and controlling modality preference through noisy images or text context with grammer errors in this repository.

+The complete data of $MC^2$ can be found in [**🤗Huggingface**](271754echo/https://huggingface.co/datasets/271754echo/MC2)